 E-tivity 13: Course design: So, how will you design it?

 Purpose: The purpose of this final e-tivity is to propose interface designs for the proposed course.
 Some sample interface designs are available on Sulis and also in the Gergle et al e-book that is referenced at the end of the week 8 lecture slides.

 This e-tivity, which is worth 10% of your final grade, builds on earlier e-tivities.
 This e-tivity will also inform your final EL6041 report (worth 60% of your final grade).

-NOTE: If students have any questions about this e-tivity, they should post them elsewhere in the discussion forum (not as a reply to this e-tivity).
-Please use a suitable posting title e.g. ‘Query about e-tivity 7’.
+NOTE: If students have any questions about this e-tivity, they should post them in the 'E-tivity 13 Queries' discussion forum (not as a reply to this e-tivity).

 Task: As a REPLY to this forum thread, upload three sample interface designs—one each for the lesson objectives screen, the lesson content screen, and the lesson quiz screen.